jburguete/mpcotool/README.md

 with:

-* *"simulator_name"* simulator executable file name.
+* *"simulator"* simulator executable file name.

-* *"evaluator_name"*: Optional.
+* *"evaluator"*: Optional.
 When needed is the evaluator executable file name.

-* *"result_file"*: Optional.
+* *"result"*: Optional.
 Is the name of the optime result file (default is "result").

-* *"variables_file"*: Optional.
+* *"variables"*: Optional.
 Is the name of all simulated variables file (default is "variables").

 * *"precision"* defined for each variable.
 Number of precision digits to